Wilhelm leaned back from his desk and exhaled. He had done it.

 No, this cannot be.
 I only just wound it.
 And it cannot be broken, I’ve just assembled it myself!

-He leaned over his newest creation, though his back ached from the strain of hunching all night, and set about dismantling it.
+He hunched over his newest creation, though his back ached from the strain of working all night, and set about dismantling it.
 But as he removed the second and minute and hour hands, frozen at five forty-five and thirty-five seconds, all the other clocks – which had not been wound in a few days – stopped as well.
 All at the exact same time.

 And thirty-five seconds, he thought, if only I had been able to add their second hands!